dubsumm/Social-Network-API/README.md

 You can only use this for:

-    i mean tling to fake friends of course
+    i mean talking to fake friends of course

 ______________________________________________